Departs (and returns): Regatta Point Station, Strahan

-The four-hour River and Rainforest tour operating with one of the lines original 1953 Heritage diesel locomotives takes you from the shores of Macquarie Harbour into the rainforest and mountains of Tasmania’s rugged west coast.
+The River and Rainforest half day tour is a diesel journey that takes you from the shores of Macquarie Harbour into the ancient rainforest and mountains of Tasmania’s rugged west coast.
 Stopping at remote train stations, you will visit Lower Landing and Dubbil Barril before returning to Strahan.

-Soak up the stunning views of Macquarie Harbour as you travel along the foreshore from Regatta Point Station in Strahan.
 As you enter the rainforest, you’ll follow the course of the King River to Teepookana – once the fourth busiest port in Tasmania, and the place where construction of the railway first began.
 Marvel at the landscape and wilderness and wonder how the men and women of the rail once carved their life out of this harsh environment.

 The extraordinary engineering achievement of this railway will be evident as you cross historic bridges, including Iron Bridge, and see the remains of the 244-metre trestle bridge at Quarter Mile.
 You’ll visit some of the stations along the line, and have the chance to walk in the rainforest.
 Due to COVID-19, please note that the honey tasting previously provided at Lower Landing station is currently not available.

 During your journey, your guide will tell you the stories of the railway and the resilient people who lived and worked along its length.
 From the men who laboured to build the line and keep the trains running, to the families and children that made a life in the forest, and the two visionary Irishmen whose fierce rivalry and undaunted ambition brought the railway to life.